-The Borough of Alpine has contributed \$1,506 for both 2022 and 2021, respectively, for each eligible volunteer fire department and volunteer ambulance corp. member into the Plan.
-The total Borough contributions were \$27,108 and \$22,590 for 2022 and 2021, respectively.
+The Borough of Alpine has contributed \$1,506 for both 2023 and 2022, for each eligible volunteer fire department member into the Plan.
+The total Borough contributions were \$24,096 and \$27,108 for 2023 and 2022, respectively.

 In accordance with the amendments to Section 457 of the Internal Revenue Code and the State Deferred Revenue Regulations, the Borough has placed the amounts deferred, including earnings, in a trust for the exclusive benefit of the plan participants and their beneficiaries.